Why You Should Travel to Cuba in 2018

 What if you already have a trip booked for 2018?

 When the restrictions started to shift, many people who had already booked trips to Cuba were nervous that their trips would no longer be legal.
 If you arranged a trip to Cuba before these changes took place, you are fine to continue your trip as usual.

 Many sources think that travel to Cuba in 2018 will be better than before.
 After the 2015 changes, a massive influx of travelers came to Cuba.
 This number increased again in 2016 and 2017.
 The island could not accommodate this tidal wave of travelers.
 Places like the airport were overwhelmed and restaurants could not keep up with the patrons.
 There were even reports of the island running out of beer!

 While visitor numbers in Cuba will likely continue to grow in 2018, the new restrictions may cause the increase not to be as dramatic as the past few years.
 This means an easier trip for those who do visit Cuba in 2018.
 Lines will be shorter, restaurants will be less crowded, and there will plenty of beer.

 Ready to plan your 2018 trip to Cuba?
 Ask our Cuban travel experts to help you get started.

 Start Planning Now

 Don’t dally!
 Things in Cuba book up fast.
 As a limited number of businesses advertise online, everyone is looking at the same resources.
-It is best to have a local arrange your trip.
+It is best to have one of our local travel experts arrange your trip.
 They will use their connections to secure accommodations, restaurants, tours, transportation, and more.
 You won’t have to worry about the headache of everything filling up before you arrive.